 A rare wooden box with a hundred 45x107 glass stereoviews with images of the First World War and a basic handheld stereoscope.

 The Multiphote is a small table stereoscope based on a Bize and Claparède patent.
 It's simple in design with a very clever mechanism.

 My collection contains a Planox Stéréoscope Magnétique table stereoscope for viewing 6x13 glass stereoviews.
 Special about this stereoscope is that it uses a magnetic pickup mechanism to load the stereoviews.

 Jules Richard was a French industrialist who had a great influence on the popularity of stereo photography at the beginning of the 20th century.
 He introduced two new image formats and launched a wide range of stereo cameras, stereoscopes and accessories in various price ranges.

 I've extended my collection with an interesting set of 50 glass 45x107 stereoviews and a simple stereoscope.
 The stereoviews are published by the Service des Ventes de l'U.N.C.
 (SDV).

-Last month I've acquired my second cabinet stereoscope.
+Last month I've acquired my second table stereoscope.
 It's a beautiful late 19th century deluxe rotary viewer, built by the French manufacturer Mattey.
-This multiple-view device supports paper and glass stereo views in both 45x107 and 6x30 formats.
+This multiple-view device supports paper and glass stereo views in both 45x107 and 6x13 formats.